 To access historical One Number data and trends, click this link.

-In August, the inflow was 26 compared with an outflow of 20, resulting in a net increase of 6 individuals homeless.
-Additionally, there were 94 duplicate entries removed from the by-name list, which resulted in the total net change of 88.
-During the past quarter, the average inflow is 47 individuals, whereas the average outflow is 31 (This calculation does not take into consideration the removal of 94 duplicate entries).
+During the past quarter, the average inflow is 42 individuals, whereas the average outflow is 20.
 Unless the outflow increases, (which requires new housing options) and/or inflow decreases (as a result of increased housing stability), the number of chronically homeless individuals will continue to increase.

-In September, the inflow was 38 compared with an outflow of 40, resulting in a net decrease of 2 individuals homeless.
-In addition, there were 32 duplicate entries removed from the by-name list, which resulted in a total net change of 34.
-During the past quarter, the average inflow is 28 individuals, whereas the average outflow is 34 (This calculation does not take into consideration the removal of 32 duplicate entries).
+In September, the inflow was 20 compared with an outflow of 20, resulting in a net decrease of 2 individuals homeless.
+During the past quarter, the average inflow is 22 individuals, whereas the average outflow is 27.
 To continue this decrease in veteran homelessness, housing resources must be targeted to reduce inflow and increase outflow.

 The Housing Data Snapshot has been updated with data for the first quarter.
 The data includes the number of 2-1-1 calls for housing assistance; the number of households referred for an in-person Coordinated Assessment; and the number of households who received an in-person Coordinated Assessment.
 In addition, a table is provided via this link to historical Coordinated Entry data.